 Development of oral skills for self-expression.
 Guided practice in conversation to enhance communicative competence.
 Small group discussions in Standard Arabic on practical topics.
 May be taken concurrently with ARAB 10200.

 ARAB 20100 - Standard Arabic Level III

-For more information on the Arabic Program at Purdue, visit:
+For more information on Minors in Arabic and Islamic Studies at Purdue, visit: